AP® Physics 1 Exam Format

 What to Study to Ace the AP Physics 1 Exam

 The AP Physics 1 course is a foundational course in physics principles offered by the College Board®.
 It is equivalent to the typical first-semester college course in introductory physics.
-Apart from this, it’s also a prerequisite course for students who wish to take AP Physics 2 or a great introduction to physics for students looking to enroll in AP Physics C: Mechanics.
+Apart from this, it’s also a prerequisite course for students who wish to take AP Physics 2.
+In order to qualify for AP Physics 1, students should have already completed geometry and be enrolled in an Algebra II3 or an equivalent course.
+Although AP Physics 1 includes a basic use of trigonometric functions, students can develop a foundational understanding of trigonometry either in the context of a separate math course or in the context of AP Physics 1 itself.

-To do well in the exam, you will need to cover the full expanse of the AP Physics 1 syllabus.
-The syllabus is divided into two major aspects — course material and science practices.
-Course material is comprised of the Big Ideas; which are the main themes of study, and the units of instruction which include the main topics and concepts you will learn.
+To do well on the exam, you will need to cover the full expanse of the AP Physics 1 syllabus.
+The syllabus is divided into two major parts⎯ course material and science practices.
+Course material is comprised of the Big Ideas, which are the main themes of study, and the units of instruction, which include the main topics and concepts you will learn.
 The science practices are a list of skills that you will need to learn in order to develop a practical approach to physics.

 You will need to devise a study plan that efficiently covers these units and the science practices far in advance of the exam.
 Remember to take into account the weightings of the science practices in each section of the exam while studying.